jamiephillips212/reading-notes/the-coders-computer.md

     > Tab can be used to completed the command line, ONLY if there is a possible outcome

     `mkdir (make directory)`
     - Alternative to right clicking a folder to create a new folder

      `touch` (create a new file)
    1. Alternative to right clicking a folder to create a new folder

+      Four important features to look for in a text editor?
+           + Code Completion
+           + Syntax Highlighting
+           + Theme
+           + Extensions

+       Commands & their outcomes